mkdocstrings/mkdocstrings/docs/troubleshooting.md

   - pymdownx.superfences
 ```

-## Mkdocs warns me about links to unfound documentation files
+## MkDocs warns me about links to unfound documentation files

 A warning like this one: